truehostcloud/ph-ee-connector-ams-fineract/README.md

 An Account Management System (AMS) connector for Fineract.
-This connector gets invoked after a collection has been made on an Erply client's M-PESA wallet.
-Its primary role is to notify the Erply service about a successful payment made by a client.
+This connector gets invoked after a collection has been made on a Fineract client's M-PESA wallet.
+Its primary role is to notify the Fineract service about a successful payment made by a client.